Hendrix-CS/csci150/projects/project2.md

 ## Description

-For this project, we will explore more complex interactions with the user by implementing conditional statements and loops.
-You will create a program for users to play a [word game](http://en.wikipedia.org/wiki/Word_game) of your choice.
+For this project, you will create a program for users to play a [word game](http://en.wikipedia.org/wiki/Word_game) of your choice.

 In particular, your project should be complex enough that it includes several of the following concepts we have discussed in class:

 *   Booleans
 *   Functions
-*   Conditional Statements
+*   Conditional statements
 *   Loops
 *   Strings
 *   Lists
-*   File input
+*   File input/output

 (It is not an absolute requirement for your program to contain every single one of the above elements; but if it does not need most of them,